-Does the child require special education or related services? of the following criteria shown in this diagram.
-The team (including the parents) review the data from the evaluation to determine if the student demonstrates a disability in 1 of 13 specific categories that are served in special education.
+Students considered eligible for special education services must meet all 3 of the following criteria shown in the diagram below.
+The team (including the parents) will review the evaluation data to determine if the student demonstrated a disability in 1 of the 13 specific categories served in special education.
 The requirements for each category are determined by federal and state law.